2play/Armbian-Setup-for-RetroPie/README.md

 setup.sh is a bash script for retropie on the  tinkerboard

 all other files are the changes i've make for baground music or other extra

+#Still in development.
+Do not use for the moment